emilwennstrom/llm-review-analyzer/README.md

 ### Prerequisites

 - Pip for managing Python packages.
-- Access to Google Cloud with the Vertex AI and associated APIs enabled and/or a server running Ollama
+- Access to Google Cloud with the Vertex AI and associated APIs enabled and authenticated.
+- Local Ollama running if you want to run local models.

 ### Installation